Thursday, February 25, 2010

 Ban government entities from providing money and services for political party primaries.

-Require presentation of state or federal photo identification for in person voting.
+Require presentation of legal state or federal US citizen photo identification for in person voting.

 Require candidates for federal and state legislatures to publish at least 12 example bills they will introduce once elected at least 200 days before the next legislative election.